grpc/proposal/A72-open-telemetry-tracing.md

     if (key == "grpc-trace-bin") {
       return absl::Base64Escape(metadata_->GetStringValue(key).value_or(""));
     } else if (absl::EndsWith(key, "-bin")) {
-      // It's unclear how we want to handle other headers that end with "-bin".
+      // Maybe ok to support a custom binary propagator.
+Needs based64 encoding
+      // validation if so.
+Not for now. gpr_log(GPR_ERROR, "Binary propagator other than GrpcTraceBinPropagator is not supported.");
-      // Return an empty string for now. return "";
+      return "";
     }
     return metadata_->GetStringValue(key);